jimjibone/goopenzwave/README.md

 go get github.com/jimjibone/goopenzwave
 ```

+Note: If you plan on distributing an executable with the goopenzwave package, make sure to copy the open-zwave config directory, found in `.lib/etc/openzwave`.

 ## Example: `gominozw`

 This package comes with a basic example, `gominozw`, which is a replica of the original C++ OpenZWave MinOZW utility, now written in Go.